EB-3 – Third Preference Visas

 EB-3 visas are divided into three categories.
 Qualified employers may sponsor migrant workers to apply for these visas, but those workers must meet specific qualifications, experience, or training to establish eligibility.

-Joanne M. Fakhre, P.A. represents any foreign professional looking for an employer to sponsor their visa.
+Joanne M. Fakhre, P.A., represents any foreign professional looking for an employer to sponsor their visa.

 Professionals are skilled workers holding at least a U.S. baccalaureate degree (or foreign degree equivalent), or in some cases, a baccalaureate degree together with five years of progressive work experience in a field that is at least comparable to the petitioned job is also acceptable.

-- Skilled Workers are individuals with a minimum of two years of experience or training (1 year if they qualify for the EB-3 schedule A Group-4 Special Immigrant program).
+- Skilled Workers are individuals with a minimum of two years of experience or training (1 year if they qualify for the EB-3 Schedule A Group-4 Special Immigrant program).

 - Unskilled Workers, or “Other Workers,” are qualifying workers who can fill positions that don’t require either skilled or professional knowledge or experience.
-An example of unskilled worker is a caregiver.
+An example of an unskilled worker is a caregiver.

 The hiring U.S. employer must also meet certain labor certification requirements in order to prove that the Petition for Alien Worker is necessary and that the occupation cannot be met by a U.S. candidate.
 Processing times vary for EB-3 visas based on worldwide demand.